ishmael0/RedisManager/README.md

 - **Monitor memory usage** with `GetSize()` for capacity planning and cost optimization.
 - Set appropriate `chunkSize` based on your data size (default 1000 is good for most cases).
 - For `force` parameter: use `true` to bypass cache and always read from Redis.
+- **Use TTL for temporary data**: Set expiration times on session data, temporary tokens, and cache entries to prevent memory bloat and ensure automatic cleanup.

 ---